UDDITwork/Career-Resume-Builder/README.md

 2. Change the directory `cd open-resume`
 3. Install the dependency `npm install`
 4. Start a development server `npm run dev`
-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see OpenResume live
+5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see CareerResumeBuilder live

 ### Method 2: Docker